bigcommerce/catalyst/docs/index.md

 * **Secure checkout**.
 Catalyst uses an optimized one-page redirected checkout on our hosted SaaS environment to simplify PCI compliance.
 By default, your headless storefront never collects or transmits personally identifiable information (PII) such as credit card numbers.

 > [!NOTE]
-> Customers have accounts on the store and can sign in to see orders, manage their accounts, etc.
+> Customers have accounts on the store and can sign in to see orders, manage their accounts, and more.
 > Shoppers browse the storefront, but don't have accounts.

 ### Configuration recommendations